mediachain/mediachain/docs/kittengrad.md

 - If there are more, then the transactor votes for the block with the highest index (most transactions).
 - If two blocks have the same height, then the transactor chooses by comparing block hashes.

 The transactor then broadcasts a Vote message, indicating the chosen block and awaits to hear from other live transactors.
-Once again, transactors that are not heard of within a time limit are considered failed for the rest of the round.
+The transactor proceeds when it has received a majority of votes for some block, it has heard from all transactors or a timeout occurs.

 #### Block Commit

 Each transactor tallies the votes, and if the majority of transactors that were part of the round have voted for the same block, the transactor goes forward and commits the block to disk.
 The transactor then broadcasts a commit message and waits to hear from the live majority before ending the protocol once enough commit messages are received.

 If there are not enough votes for a block, then there must be some failed nodes.
 The transactor broadcasts an abort message and enters a reconfiguration